Louie Henri: Principal soubrette and later years

 Henri left D'Oyly Carte and retired from the stage in May 1898, although she later appeared in a few silent films.
 Lytton claimed, in his 1922 memoir, The Secrets of a Savoyard, that she also appeared at some point in her career as the Plaintiff in Trial by Jury and Mrs. Partlett in The Sorcerer, which he says was "probably... a greater number of parts... than any other lady connected with the company."
-Lytton died in 1935, and Henri survived him by a dozen years.
+Lytton died in 1936, and Henri survived him by eleven years.

-Henri died in Surbiton, Surrey at the age of 83, survived by her son Henry Lytton, Jr., whose high profile marriage to Jessie Matthews in 1925 ended in divorce in 1930.
+Henri died in Surbiton, Surrey, at the age of 83, survived by her son Henry Lytton, Jr., whose high profile marriage to Jessie Matthews in 1925 ended in divorce in 1930.
 The couple also had two other sons, one of whom was a pilot killed in World War I, and a daughter, Ena Elverston.
 They also had two other children who died in infancy.

 Recordings and films

 In 1902–03 Henri recorded several songs, mostly from Edwardian musical comedies, including A Country Girl and The Girl from Kays, and mostly duets with her husband.
 They also recorded a duet from Iolanthe, "None shall part us", although she had never appeared as Phyllis.

 Years later, Henri appeared in several silent films, perhaps the best known of which was the 1913 film Sixty Years a Queen, in which she played Queen Victoria.